Enrique de Villena: Works

 Also of importance are Villena's translations of Virgil's The Aeneid and Dante's Divine Comedy into Castilian.
 Villena was the first translator and one of the first to translate in prose, respectively, Dante's poem into another vernacular language and Virgil's epic poem into a Romance language (1427–28), and was faced with the difficulty of maintaining the subtlety and depth of The Aeneid while appealing to a largely unlearned audience that was used to easily decipherable allegorical stories.
 Along with an initial section of "advice for the beginning reader", the text comments as to how the examples of the ancient text may still be practically applied to contemporary Castilian society.
 Along with his interest in Virgil, Villena's translation of Dante's Divine Comedy reflects, perhaps, a shifting interest from the courtly poets discussed in Arte de Trovar to a divinely inspired Christian poet based on Roman models.
 Villena also translated Petrarch's sonnets.
 These translations of classical literature were widely read by a growing community of literary nobility, a social circle in which Villena was among the most important members.

+In Arte Cisoria or Arte de Cisoria ("On the Art of Carving"), Villena meticulously describes the tools used, the steps taken, and the rules of etiquette to be employed while table carving.
+His knowledge came from personal observation and experience working at the court of Castile.
+Villena's comprehension of 15th century medicine is seen in his work Tratado de la Fascinación o de Aojamiento ("Treatise on the Evil Eye").
+In addition to describing the origin of the evil eye, he offers traditional and "present" methods for the prevention, diagnosis and cure of the illness.
+Further medical knowledge and research is seen in his work Tratado de la Lepra ("Treatise on Leprosy").
+In Villena's Tratado de la Consolación ("Treatise on Consolation"), we see his understanding of psychology.